 Senators grill one another in tense hearing on property tax bill

-State Sen. Paul Bettencourt, R-Houston, listens to testimony on SB2 at a Senate Finance Committee hearing on March 14, 2017.
 State Sen. Paul Bettencourt faced fierce bipartisan opposition from his finance committee colleagues Tuesday morning over his bill that aims to curb the growth in property tax bills for Texas property owners.
+The contentious bill would force local governments to hold elections if the amount of tax revenues they want to collect increase by a certain amount.

 Add your comments below